Tiemon-hoi/OpenCore-Updater/README.md

 ## Improvements

 Currently i have alot of things i still want to include, im currently working on *all* of them.
 A couple of these are:
-- merging the old config.plist with the newer config.plist (this will be excluded for now, since i want the fundamentals first)
-- Automatically grab newest versions, so you don't have to redownload the script
 - Cross Platform (Windows and MacOS)
-- Automatic EFI Mounting
 - Letting people choose what they want to update (eg: only kexts, or only opencore, or even only certain kexts)
-- A compiler, like a .bat or a .command, or even a .app and .exe
-- Both Python 2 and 3 (didnt test both versions)